salsita/node-pg-migrate/docs/src/upgrading.md

 Or, when using the programmatic API, pass `pretty: true` to `runner()`.

+#### `--dry-run` no longer writes to the database

+`--dry-run` used to suppress only the _generated_ SQL.
+Everything else still ran for real: it created the migrations schema and the migrations table, `--fake --dry-run` inserted into (or deleted from) the migrations table, and any statement a migration issued itself through `pgm.db.query(...)` was executed - including destructive ones.

+A dry run now runs inside a read-only transaction (`BEGIN; SET TRANSACTION READ ONLY;`), so the database refuses every write.
+In practice:

+- the migrations schema and table are no longer created - if you relied on `up --dry-run` to provision them, run a real migration instead;
+- `--fake --dry-run` prints the `INSERT`/`DELETE` and records nothing;
+- a migration that writes through `pgm.db.query(...)` now **fails** under `--dry-run` instead of silently applying its changes;
+- no advisory lock is taken, so a dry run can no longer block (or be blocked by) a real migration.

+On CockroachDB, `autocommit_before_ddl` is turned off for the session first, because v25 and newer would otherwise commit DDL out of the transaction.
+If that cannot be guaranteed, the dry run refuses to start rather than proceed.

+`Migration.markAsRun()` now resolves to `void` instead of the `pg` `QueryResult`; it does not query at all during a dry run.

+See [Dry Runs](cli#dry-runs) for the full behavior and its limitations.

 ## From v8 to v9

 `v9` is a **bridge release**: it modernizes the internals (new TypeScript